suoglu/Simple-UART/README.md

 **`uart_clk_gen`**

-* Generates clock signel for UART transaction.
+* Generates clock signal for UART transaction.
-* Genarated frequencies corresponds to some of the common bit rates.
+* Generated frequencies corresponds to some of the common bit rates.
 * Works with various clock frequencies, controlled by input parameter.

 **`uart_clk_gen_hs`**

-* Generates higher frequency clock signel for UART transaction.
+* Generates higher frequency clock signal for UART transaction.
-* Genarated frequencies depends on input clock frequency, and does not corresponds to the common bit rates.
+* Generated frequencies depends on input clock frequency, and does not corresponds to the common bit rates.

 **`uart_clk_en`**